Thailand: Southern Islands - January 2007

 Diving in Hin Daeng and Hin Muang

-Today, dives again, but this time on the famous sites of Hin Daeng and Hin Muangat one and a half hours speedboat from Koh Phi Phi.
+Today, diving again, but this time on the famous sites of Hin Daeng and Hin Muangat one and a half hours speedboat from Koh Phi Phi.

-We were hoping to see manta rays, which can be seen around here in this season, but no luck.
-They didn't deign to cross our path underwater...
-Never mind!
+We hoped to see manta rays, which are visible in the area in this season, but no chance.
+They did not deign to cross our road under water...
+Too bad!
 The underwater fauna remains abundant and spectacular.

 A big fat moray stoically supported the light of my flash for a tight portrait.
 The moray eels are very nice critters, finally, despite their patibular appearance ...